Lucyjpjones/wean-cuisine/testing.md

 - I checked the site dropdown menu was working correctly by starting on the home-page and navigating around the site from and to every screen the user would be faced with.

-- I checked the logo homepage naviagtion was working by clicking on the brand image from every page.
+- I checked the logo homepage navigation was working by clicking on the brand image from every page.

 - 404 Error page was tested by creating a broken link in the game URL and making sure it responded with my custom page.

 - The links to recipe book retailers were checked by ensuring that each dropdown link navigated to the correct site opened on a new window.
 This was tested for every dropdown item.

-**2. Hover, focus and active effects**
+**2. Hover, focus, and active effects**

 - I hovered over every button element to ensure the correct brightness effect was in place.

-**3. Log in, register and logout function**
+**3. Log in, register, and logout function**

-- To check the log in functionality was working I first clicked on the 'log in' button to ensure the modal appeared, which it did.
+- To check the login functionality was working I first clicked on the 'login' button to ensure the modal appeared, which it did.
 When presented with the modal I conducted various checks;
-  - I filled out the log in form with an already registered username and password then clicked 'Log in'.
-The modal closed, the log in button changed to log out and I received a message 'lucyjpj successfully logged in'.
+  - I filled out the login form with an already registered username and password then clicked 'Login'.
+The modal closed, the login button changed to log out and I received a message 'lucyjpj successfully logged in'.
-   - I filled out the log in form with an a new username and password then clicked 'Log in'.
+   - I filled out the login form with a new username and password then clicked 'Login'.
 The modal stayed open and responded with a red flash message 'Incorrect Username and/or password'.

-- To check the Register functionality was working I first clicked on the 'log in' button to ensure the modal appeared, which it did.
+- To check the Register functionality was working I first clicked on the 'login' button to ensure the modal appeared, which it did.
 Then I located the register tab and conducted some checks;
   - I filled out the register form with a new username and password then clicked 'Register'.
 The modal closed, the log in button changed to log out and I received a message 'lucyjpj successfully logged in'.

-   - I filled out the log in form with an already registered username and password then clicked 'Register'.
+   - I filled out the login form with an already registered username and password then clicked 'Register'.
 The modal stayed open and responded with a red flash message 'Username already exists, please log in'.

-- I could also see that after logging in and registering successfully I had additional buttons displayed to me so i knew it was working.
+- I could also see that after logging in and registering successfully I had additional buttons displayed to me so I knew it was working.
 The log in modal was tested throughout all pages of the site.

 - Once I was logged in and the 'log out' button was available I clicked this to check that it logged me out correctly.
-The log out button changed to log in, I reicived a message 'Successfully logged out' and the additional buttons were no longer visible to me so I knew it was working.
+The log out button changed to log in, I received a message 'Successfully logged out' and the additional buttons were no longer visible to me so I knew it was working.
 This was tested throughout all pages of the site.

 **4. Form validation checks**